-Introduction to Physical Computing
+Introduction to Robotics Web Design & Game Development Advanced Physical Computing

-Course Code: HS7018 Duration: Year Prerequisites: None
+Introduction to Physical Computing Course Code: HS7018 Duration: Year Prerequisites: None Credits: 1.0

 Physical computing refers to the creation of devices that utilize electronics, mechanical components and computer logic to sense and respond to the surrounding world.
 This year-long course is designed around fun, hands-on activities and projects that challenge students to design, build and test solutions within specified design parameters.
 Students will develop essential 21st century skills, including authentic problem solving, rapid prototyping, adaptability and resilience.
 This multi-disciplined course allows students to learn to program, work with microcontrollers, use a range of Maker Space tools and techniques (including 3D printing and laser cutting) and implement Design Thinking, all in one subject!
 Students will not demonstrate their learning through exams, but rather through demonstrating competencies in the products they create and the processes they use to develop them.
 No previous experience is required or expected.